 Grado SR60e.
 I placed these second because build and comfort to an extent does suffer a little.
 However, between this and the 9500, it’s hard to make an outright recommendation for one over the other in terms of sound.
 These will provide a bit more bass slam, but still have an incredible amount of detail for a headphone at this price point.
 In fact, I’ve talked ad nausea about how this one provides about 95% of the Grado sound at a fair price.
 As you spend more and more, you’re getting less of a jump in sound quality due to the law of diminishing returns.
 Learn more:Grado SR60e Review!

 AKG K240 Studio.
 These will need some sort of amp to sound their best, even at a modest 55 Ohm impedance.
 That said, they provide a lot of nice texture and nuance, and the bass is very lean.
 I thought these did excellent with Progressive Rock in particular.
 Learn more:AKG K240 Studio Review!

 Mid-tier ($100 – 300)

 Sennheiser HD25.
 Some of the fastest, most durable, lightweight, and portable headphones you’ll find.
 These are incredibly intense and exciting cans that won’t always be the most comfortable.
 Aside from that, they are perfect for rock.
+There’s plenty of bass slam, but it’s not bloated.
+This headphone absolutely destroys when it comes to rendering electric guitars as well (and really anything crunchy).
 Learn more:Sennheiser HD25 Review!